IATI/IATI-Datastore/docs/index.rst

 How does it work?
 -----------------

-Data that is recorded on the IATI Registry, and is valid against the standard, is pulled into the Datastore on a nightly basis.
+Data that is recorded on the `IATI Registry <http://iatiregistry.org/>`__, and is valid against the standard, is pulled into the Datastore on a nightly basis.
 This enables people to query for IATI activities across several facets (eg: country, publisher, sector).
 Activities that satisfy the criteria can then be access in XML, JSON or CSV (spreadsheet) format.

 Who is it for?
 --------------